allegro/blog/_posts/2022-02-03-visual-thinking.md

 ### Retrospective

 Let’s stop here for a moment.
 Have you ever been in a situation, when you were forced to do two things at the same time?
-For example listening to what is being said and trying to actively participate in the discussion regarding a not exactly well known topic?
+For example, listening to what is being said and trying to actively participate in the discussion regarding a not exactly well-known topic?
 Was it a demanding experience?
 I had such an opportunity and I remember these sessions as quite demanding.
-Usually after a hourly session I was exhausted and in need of a break.
+Usually, after an hourly session, I was exhausted and in need of a break.
 Not to mention that it required a significant amount of writing to capture everything that was said — just to have an option of referring back to this during the sprint.
 What if this session looked differently?